Regional Trail Grant Program

 Priority for trail project funding will be given to projects that develop trails of significant length.
 Significant considerations also include expected amount and type of use, and quality and attractiveness of natural and cultural resources.

-The complete application is due on March 29, 2013.
+The completed application is due March 31, 2015.
 Grant application materials are linked below.

 Traci Vibo, Grant Coordinator